Python on Sherlock

 Python versions

 Software packages will often specify a version requirement for Python, among other dependencies.
 Generally speaking, and perhaps especiall for Python, these requirements should be considered subjectively and – in most cases, not taken too literally.
-Remember that – especially in the domains of scientific and research computing, that software is written and maintained by people who are better descibed as domain experts than software engineers, and whose time and priorities might be more focused on scientific objective, publicatiopns, and grant proposals than refining and maintaing software.
+Remember that – especially in the domains of scientific and research computing, software is written and maintained by people who are better descibed as domain experts than software engineers, and whose time and priorities might be more focused on scientific objective, publicatiopns, and grant proposals than refining and maintaing software.
 This is even more true with respect to documentation and often with respect to version specification.
-As often as not, a version “requirement” is simply a statement that, “This code worked with v.x.y.z
+As often as not, a version “requirement” is simply a statement that, “This code worked with v@x.y.z

 at least once.